Grey's Anatomy: Filming locations and techniques

-Costumes are used to differentiate between attending surgeons, who wear navy blue scrubs, and residents, who wear light blue scrubs.
-The series is filmed with a single-camera setup, as are many dramas.
-Grey's Anatomy is often filmed using the "walk-and-talk" filming technique, popularized on television by series such as St. Elsewhere, ER, and The West Wing.
+Costumes are used to differentiate between attending surgeons and residents: attending surgeons wear navy blue scrubs, while residents wear light blue scrubs.
+The series is filmed using a single-camera setup, similar to many other dramas.
+Grey's Anatomy often utilizes the "walk-and-talk" filming technique, a method popularized by earlier series such as St. Elsewhere, ER, and The West Wing.